Baby Fish: yes these are baby fish that were born here in our facilities.

 In most species the babies do not look like the adults, shown in the pictures, but these babies can grow to look like adults.

-There are several species of Peacocks for sale in this store.
+There are several species of Mbunas for sale in this store.

-Temperature: Peacocks live best from about 75 to 80-degrees F., with 78 being perhaps ideal.
+Temperature: Mbunas live best from about 75 to 80-degrees F. with 78 being perhaps ideal.

 Click here to learn about aquarium temperature, aquarium thermometers, and aquarium heaters.

-Feeding: Premium Fish Food Pellets is the best type of food feed to Cichlids, and can be fed to them throughout their entire lives.
+Feeding: Premium Fish Food Pellets is the best food for all Mbunas.

 Click here to learn more about and shop online for premium fish foods.

-Water Conditions: Lake Malawi has hard alkaline water that's best for all the fish, whose ancestors lived there.
+Water Conditions: Lake Malawi has hard alkaline water and that's the best type of water for all the fish, whose ancestors lived there.

 But these fish can adapt to most types of water, and so as usual it's best not to try to change the pH or alkalinity.